|

 - carefully draw a rod's length of fly line

-rod rings and use a 'bow-and-arrow' cast to place leader and line on
+rings and use a 'bow-and-arrow' cast to place leader and

 - pull off about 30 feet of fly line from